Step-by-step Getting Started Guide for Shopify or WooCommerce users

 Tip: You can quick-add new materials to Katana while you are creating Product Recipes (see the relevant step below) or Purchase Orders.
 Therefore, you do not need to enter all your materials before proceeding with Product Recipes.

-5. Create Product Recipes
+5. Create or import Product Recipes

 Product Recipes (also called bill-of-materials or simply BOM) are the list of ingredients or components used for making a product.